vegaprotocol/documentation/docs/releases/overview.md

 - The validation for lower bound for margin factor has been updated.
 The protocol now allows, when switching to isolated margin mode, a valid value of the margin factor to be greater than `0`, but also greater than `max(risk factor long, risk factor short) + linear slippage factor`.
 This has been updated in [issue 10846 ↗](https://github.com/vegaprotocol/vega/issues/10846).
 - A new API has been created to expose the `notionalTimeWeightedAveragePosition` of a party.
 This is so that front end dApps can compare to the `notionalTimeWeightedAveragePositionRequirement` on the transfers API to see if they are eligible for rewards.
 THis has been added in [issue 10831 ↗](https://github.com/vegaprotocol/vega/issues/10831).
 - The `ethcall` engine will now send to core a dummy chain event if it hasn't sent anything to core in the past hour.
 It will contain just the last `eth-block-height` checked.
 This allows core to store in the snapshot a more up to date `last-seen` block height meaning that a node will "re-check" fewer ethereum blocks after a protocol upgrade.
 This will reduce RPC calls to Ethereum after periods of inactivity sourcing data if there are no markets sourcing data from Ethereum data sources.
 This improvement has bee made in [issue 10841 ↗](https://github.com/vegaprotocol/vega/issues/10841).
+- CometBFT has been updated to the [latest patch version](https://github.com/cometbft/cometbft/blob/v0.38.6/CHANGELOG.md#v0386), this has been carried out in [issue 10879 ↗](https://github.com/vegaprotocol/vega/issues/10879).

 ### API changes